-- 3. The technique is a single pass operation; fluid recycling is not possible as the composition of the reservoir fluid changes from the inlet conditions to the core conditions.
-Large fluid volumes are therefore required.
-To obtain a data series of 5 to 10 steady-state points would require a reservoir fluid volume of approximately 5 to 10 L. - 4.
-Although acquisition of data is very quick, fluid handling may prove to be expensive or time consuming for real reservoir fluid systems.
-These limitations may be reduced in time with more experience and specialized equipment tailored to the technique, such as the use of low diameter cores.
+• The technique is a single-pass operation; fluid recycling is not possible as the composition of the reservoir fluid changes from the inlet conditions to the core conditions.
+Large fluid volumes are, therefore, required.
+To obtain a data series of 5 to 10 steady-state points would require a reservoir fluid volume of approximately 5 to 10 L.

+• Although acquisition of data is very quick, fluid handling may prove to be expensive or time consuming for real reservoir fluid systems.
+These limitations may be reduced in time with more experience and specialized equipment tailored to the technique.

-We are continuing to develop the pseudo-steady-state method by extending its use to low permeability cores and using insitu saturation monitoring to give a better understanding of saturations in the core.
+We are continuing to develop the pseudosteady-state method by extending its use to low-permeability cores and using in-situ saturation monitoring to give a better understanding of saturations in the core.